 SNU Tahoe provides wireless access for connectivity across campus.
 Students also have access to printers, VGA projectors in every classroom, and public-access computers in Prim Library.
 The digital arts lab at the Holman Arts and Media Center has computers with the latest digital design software for student use.
-Dorms rooms are equipped with wireless internet, Ethernet ports for wired connection, and cable TV ports.
-Televisions are available for use in the student lounges.
+Dorms rooms are equipped with wireless internet and Ethernet ports for wired connections.

 The Information Technology Services (ITS) Department is located in the basement of the Prim Library.
 Our primary telephone number is (775) 831-1314 ext.
 7500 for the Technology Support Center (the Help Desk).

 Sierra Nevada University expects all users of our information technology to function in the same way as in the pre-electronic community, practicing the right of free speech and considering the rights of intellectual property in a responsible manner which respects the privacy, the opinions, and the property of others.
 Respect and courtesy are just as applicable to uses of IT as they are to the published and spoken word.
 Consequently, it is important for all Sierra Nevada IT users to behave in a responsible, ethical, and legal manner consistent with the College’s Mission.

 All Sierra Nevada University students are required to have a laptop computer.
 Desktop computers will not be sufficient; students will need to bring a computer to most classes.
 Software and hardware requirements can be found on the Laptop Computer Requirements link above.
 Please note that some courses may require additional, specific software.